Typhoon Trix: Effects

 The president at that time, Elpidio Quirino ordered the country's health secretary Juan Salcedo to go to Bicol region to lead the relief efforts there.
 He also mobilized the nation's relief efforts in the severely hit areas for fast and speed recoveries.
 Legazpi reports indicated that thousands there were homeless, Naga City's private institutions and houses were damaged due to the storm, Leyte lost half of its rice crops, 80% of banana crops and 50% of fruit trees.
 Philippine Air Force planes brought medicine and food shipments for Legazpi; the PRC sent its people to other affected areas with clothing, medicine, tents, canned good and rice.
 However, these efforts were continued to be hampered by communication and transport difficulties.
 Damage estimates were said to be at "several million dollars".
 30% of houses in its path were also damaged.

 By October 24, 431 were reported to have been killed by Trix and the missing stood at 369.
 Damages were officially estimated at $60 million.
 Rodolfo Nazarena, a United Press staff correspondent flew to Legazpi to survey and see the damages there and reported that 90% of city were wrecked.
 Only three buildings survived in the area.
 The death toll slowly rose as communications slowly came back from some of the affected areas.

 "The worst typhoon within living memory."

 — Feliciano Cruz, a Philippine Red Cross official.

 On October 25, the death toll further rose to 444 and the missing at 460.
 A Red Cross spokesperson from the country reported that death toll might rise higher to 600 as late reports continue to appear despite a new typhoon approaching from its east, Wilma.
 Meanwhile, the Associated Press called Trix the "worst tropical storm in 50 years" as it devastated a wide swath of southern Luzon especially Legazpi and Tabaco.
 Preliminary estimates by the governor of Albay were set at $40 million from school, building and crop damages.
 Over 500,000 persons were rendered homeless.
 Ramon Magsaysay, the defense secretary at that time, flew to the affected areas in the south to assess the damages, along with cases of canned goods and ricebags as the military's initial contribution to the victims of the disaster.
 Food, clothing and medical supplies were also transported aboard Philippine Navy ships for Albay, Sorsogon and Northern Samar, the areas reported without food or water as of that date. private groups and institutions in Manila began raising funds to help the individuals who suffered greatly during Trix.

 On the next day, 444 individuals were reported dead from Trix and 469 were still missing, bringing up the death toll to 913.
-Unnoficial reports also indicated that over 350 fishermen were lost from Bicol region due to the storm.
+Unofficial reports also indicated that over 350 fishermen were lost from Bicol region due to the storm.
 In addition, the Natunawan Island, a barrier island near San Carlos, Negros Occidental submerged due to the cyclone.
 The official casualty record from the system were finalized at 995, with 509 dead and 486 missing.